Last Updated on by

 More Favorite Soup Recipes

-If you love this Tuscan Kale and Bean Soup recipe, I think you’ll love some of my other favorites:
+If you love this Tuscan White Bean Soup with Kale recipe, I think you’ll love some of my other favorites:

 - 1 yellow onion chopped